auth0/lock/README.md

 ### Logging In

-You can then configure a listener for the `authenticated` event to retrieve an access token and call `show` to display the Lock widget.
+Configure a listener for the `authenticated` event to retrieve an access token and call `show` to display the Lock widget.

 ```html
 <button id="login">Click to Login</button>